School of International and Public Affairs, Columbia University: Concentrations and specializations

 In addition to fulfilling all core requirements, MIA and MPA students must also satisfy the requirements of both a policy concentration and a specialization.
 Students choose one of the following six concentrations: Economic and Political Development; Energy and Environment; International Finance and Economic Policy (includes focus areas in international finance; international economic policy; and central banking); Human Rights and Humanitarian Policy; International Security Policy; or Urban and Social Policy.

 Students choose a specialization in one of the following: Data Analytics and Quantitative Analysis; Gender and Public Policy; International Conflict Resolution; International Organization and UN Studies; Technology, Media, and Communications; Management; or regional expertise (8 different regions/countries).
 Regional specializations are offered in the following areas: Africa, East Asia, East Central Europe, Europe, Latin America, The Middle East, Russia, South Asia, and the United States.
 The Advanced Policy and Economic Analysis (APEA) specialization was discontinued during the 2018–2019 academic year.

 Rankings and reputation

-US News and World Report ranked SIPA first in Global Policy and Administration Programs.
 Foreign Policy ranked SIPA fifth in its 2018 ranking of "Top Master's Programs for Policy Career in International Relations".
-In addition, SIPA was ranked first by U.S. News & World Report Best Graduates Schools in the 2018, 2020, 2021, and 2022 world rankings for International Global Policy and Administration and fifth for Environmental Policy and Management.
+In addition, SIPA was ranked first by U.S. News & World Report Best Graduate Schools in the 2018, 2020, 2021, and 2022 world rankings for International Global Policy and Administration and fifth for Environmental Policy and Management.
+In 2023, and later in 2025, U.S. News & World Report ranked SIPA 1st in International Global Policy and Administration.

 Centers

-SIPA is home to five centers:
+SIPA is home to seven centers: